-The mentorship is full-time and takes place Monday-Friday running June 5 -June 30, 2023 during regular business hours, with possible evening hours (no more than three or four nights over the course of the program).
-The MS Society provides an award of $3,000 to the student awardee.
+The mentorship is full-time, Monday-Friday from June 5 - June 30, 2023 during regular business hours, with possible evening hours (no more than three or four nights over the course of the program).
+The MS Society provides an award of $3,000 to the student.

 Application submissions

-To submit an application for the 2023 Medical Student Mentorship Program, applicants must first register in our grant management system, MSGrants, found here https://nmss.fluxx.io.
+To submit an application for the 2023 Clinical Mentorship for Psychology Graduate Students, applicants must first register in our grant management system, MSGrants, found here https://nmss.fluxx.io.

 Program Guidelines